 The U.S. Department of Education reduced the duration of a student's eligibility to receive Pell grant funds from 18 semesters or 12 semesters.
 This applies to all students.
 The calculation includes all earlier years of the student's receipt of Pell.

 Federal Pell Grant funds provide a foundation of financial aid to which other sources of aid may be added.
 The amount of a Pell Grant funding is based on a family's financial circumstances.
 Students should complete the Free Application for Federal Student Aid (FAFSA) to apply for a Pell Grant funding.

-Students are paid only after all required documents are received, reviewed, and approved by the Office of Financial Aid.
+Students are paid only after all required documents are received, reviewed, and approved by Enrollment Services.
 We encourage all students to apply early.

 Please order a four-digit Personal Identification Number (PIN) on FAFSA.gov.
 If you are a dependent student, at least one of your parents will need to request an FSA ID Number.
 The student and the parent must have a valid email address to request an FSA ID Number.